 A Juridical Person for Offender Rehabilitation Services is a form of non-profit organization established under the Offenders Rehabilitation Services Act (1995).
 They undertake one or more of the following activities: (i) operate Offender Rehabilitation Facilities (so-called halfway houses); (ii) provide temporary aid to offenders; and (iii) engage in "co-ordination and promotion services" related to rehabilitation of offenders.
-As of 2010, there are 164 Juridical Persons for Offender Rehabilitation Services.
+As of 2013, there were 165 Juridical Persons for Offender Rehabilitation Services.

-(1) Offenders Rehabilitation Facilities
+(1) Offenders Rehabilitation Facilities (Halfway House)